Serving the Claims of Justice: The Thoughts of Paul B. Henry

 The book is supplemented by ten personal essays from people who knew Paul well at various stages of his career.
 Nationally syndicated columnist David S. Broder contributes a foreword, and there are nine other essays by friends such as Dennis Hastert, Speaker of the U.S. House of Representatives; Oregon Senator Mark Hatfield; North Carolina congressman David Price; Michigan congressman Fred Upton; Paul Hillegonds, former Speaker of the Michigan House of Representatives; and Fuller Seminary president Richard Mouw.

-The book's retail price is $14.95, and is available through the Calvin College Bookstore, 3201 Burton, SE, Grand Rapids, MI 49546, phone at 1-800-748-0122, or through e-mail.
+The book is available through the Calvin College Campus Store, 3201 Burton, SE, Grand Rapids, MI 49546, phone at 1-800-748-0122, or through e-mail.
 Contact or email the Henry Institute directly for the possibility of discounts on bulk purchases.

 The Henry Institute